What Is Imagine Impact?

 If I get accepted into the program, who owns my project?

-When does the next Impact start?
+When is the next Impact program?

 How old do I have to be to apply?